theeyeofcthulhu/term-sudoku/README.md

 `$ build/term-sudoku`

-a sudoku is generated for you (run with '-v' flag to see that process).
+a Sudoku is generated for you (run with '-v' flag to see that process).
 Use the controls displayed on the screen to insert numbers and move around.

 When you save by pressing 's' the Sudoku is saved to ~/.local/share/term-sudoku/